19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (ii) any lease payments for the lease of the asset;

-(iii) any moneys payable for the subsequent use of any portion of the asset referred to in sub paragraph (c)(v) of the definition of “qualifying Islamic financial arrangement”, as may be applicable; and
+(iii) any moneys payable for the subsequent use of any portion of the asset referred to in sub-paragraph (c)(v) of the definition of “qualifying Islamic financial arrangement”, as may be applicable; and

-(iv) any moneys payable in the event of an early termination of the arrangement referred to in sub paragraph (c)(vi) of the definition of “qualifying Islamic financial arrangement”, as may be applicable,
+(iv) any moneys payable in the event of an early termination of the arrangement referred to in sub-paragraph (c)(vi) of the definition of “qualifying Islamic financial arrangement”, as may be applicable,

 and the money provided by the provider of the financing for the joint purchase of the asset;

 (e) in the case of a qualifying Islamic financial arrangement in relation to the construction of an asset where the asset is constructed or a comparable asset substituted therefor, the difference between the total amount of money payable by the purchaser for the asset or the comparable asset and the amount of money provided by the provider of the financing for the construction of the asset; and

-(f) in the case of an Islamic debt securities arrangement, the payments referred to in paragraph (b) of the definition of ‘‘Islamic debt securities;
+(f) in the case of an Islamic debt securities arrangement, the payments referred to in paragraph (b) of the definition of “Islamic debt securities;

 [S 692/2011 wef 01/01/2012]